beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 ***

-Some mathematic derivation in the blog is based on the fundation of calculus and linear algebra which can be found in below linked
+Some mathematic derivation in the blog is based on the fundation of calculus and linear algebra which can be found in the below linked

 - [The Matrix Calculus You Need For Deep Learning](https://explained.ai/matrix-calculus/index.html)
 - [Vector, Matrix, and Tensor Derivatives](http://cs231n.stanford.edu/vecDerivs.pdf)